Football clubs

 1927

-St Saviours are recorded to have been playing in 1927, using Bulverhythe for home games.
+St Saviours are recorded as having played in 1927, using Bulverhythe as their home ground.

 Silverdale United